uddoktapay/docs/invoices.md

 **Steps:**

-1. SSelect the invoice from the list.
+1. Select the invoice from the list.
 2. Click **Mark as Paid**.
 3. Select the **Gateway** through which payment was received.
 4. Enter the **Transaction ID** from the gateway.